PeterCamilleri/fOOrth/README.md

 As each version of fOOrth is made available, expect to see portable document format versions of the guide for each released version.

-## Notes

-* Tested under ruby 1.9.3p484 (2013-11-22) [i386-mingw32]
-* I have used rdoc 4.0.1 here.
-Will need to examine rdoc styling options as later versions do not have a pleasing layout.